Zehelein/pg-transactional-outbox/README.md

 the inbox pattern, the message is not processed when it is received but only stored in the inbox table.
 The actual processing can then take whatever time is needed.

+## What is the PostgreSQL Logical Replication

+PostgreSQL logical replication is a method that offers the possibility of replicating data from a PostgreSQL database to another PostgreSQL database or other consumer.
+It works by streaming the changes that are made to the data in a database in a logical, row-based format, rather than replicating at the physical storage level.

+This is achieved by using a feature called "Logical Replication Slot", which allows a PostgreSQL server to stream changes made to a specific table or set of tables to a replication client.
+The client can then apply these changes to its own database (effectively replicating the data).
+Or more generally the client can use those changes for any kind of updates/notifications.

+The replication process begins with the creation of a replication slot on the primary database server.
+This is a named data structure that holds information about the replication process, such as the current position of the replication stream and the name of the table(s) that are being replicated.
+In the transactional outbox/inbox pattern case, the outbox and inbox table are replicated.

+Once the replication slot is created, the primary server will begin streaming changes made to the specified table(s) to the replication client.
+These changes are sent in the form of "WAL records" (Write-Ahead Log records), which are the individual changes made to the data in the inbox/outbox tables.

+The publisher keeps track of the current position of the replication stream using the logical replication slot.
+A logical replication slot is a named data structure on the publisher that stores information about the current position of the replication stream, including the transaction ID and the write-ahead log (WAL) location.

+When the subscriber (client) connects to the publisher, it specifies the name of the logical replication slot it wants to use.
+The publisher uses this information to start streaming changes from the point in the WAL that is stored in the replication slot.
+As the subscriber receives changes, it updates the position of the replication slot on the publisher to keep track of where it is in the stream.
+The position defines the last data record that the client successfully consumed and acknowledged.
+It is not possible to acknowledge only specific messages - everything up to this position is acknowledged.

+In this way, the publisher and subscriber can maintain a consistent position in the replication stream, allowing the subscriber to catch up with any changes that may have occurred while it was disconnected.

 # The pg-transactional-outbox library